tobya/DocTo/readme.md

           --visio
       -F  Input File or Directory
           --inputfile
-      -FX Input Extension to search for if directory. (.rtf .txt etc) Default ".doc*" (will find ".docx" also)
+      -FX Input file search for if -f is directory.
+Can use .rtf test*.txt etc Default ".doc*" (will find ".docx" also)
           --inputextension
       -O  Output File or Directory to place converted Docs